JHWA1102/JHWA1102/README.md

 I also love traveling and discovering different ways people live around the world🌏 — getting to know their stories and cultures truly inspires me.

-Please check my new project!
+Please check out my new project!

-📄PARFAIT-REPORT
+📄 PARFAIT REPORT

 https://parfait-report.kro.kr/

-<p>- A private financial report that lets you track your asset flow clearly—secure, simple, and personal.</p>
+A private financial report that lets you track your asset flow at a glance—secure, simple, and personal.

 <div align=center>
     <p><b>My Profile</b>💼<br/></p>